johnconraddomingo/transit/README.md

 ## Output

-The metrics are saved in CSV format in the `ongoing` directory with the filename matching the year-month parameter:
+The metrics are saved in CSV format in the `ongoing` directory with the filename matching the year-month parameter and a .csv extension:

 ```
-/ongoing/2025-05
+/ongoing/2025-05.csv
 ```

 Sample contents: